hetmanskyi-cloud/AWS/terraform/modules/vpc/README.md

     - Creates dedicated private route tables for each private subnet.
 - **NAT Gateway**:
     - Optional support for NAT Gateways to provide outbound internet access for private subnets.
-    - Supports both a single NAT Gateway for the VPC or a highly-available setup with a NAT Gateway in each Availability Zone.
+    - Supports both a single NAT Gateway for the VPC or a highly-available setup with one NAT Gateway per unique Availability Zone where public subnets are defined.
 - **Network ACLs (NACLs)**:
     - Configurable rules for controlling inbound and outbound traffic for public and private subnets.
 - **VPC Flow Logs**: